Ludeme/LudiiAICompetition/README.md

 - Ludii competition repository: https://github.com/Ludeme/LudiiAICompetition
 - Ludii example AI repository: https://github.com/Ludeme/LudiiExampleAI
 - Ludii competition forum: https://ludii.games/forums/forumdisplay.php?fid=19
-- IEEE COG competitions website: http://ieee-cog.org/2020/competitions_conference
+- IEEE CoG competitions website: http://ieee-cog.org/2020/competitions_conference

 ## Important Dates
-- 15 May 2020: Submission deadline for Competition Papers at IEEE COG 2020: http://ieee-cog.org/2020/cfp  (note that papers about entries to this competition are eligible).
+- 15 May 2020: Submission deadline for Competition Papers at IEEE CoG 2020: http://ieee-cog.org/2020/cfp  (note that papers about entries to this competition are eligible).
 - 2 August 2020: Early submission deadline for agents (we will test agents submitted prior to this date and notify you of any technical issues encountered).
 - 9 August 2020: Final submission deadline for agents.
 - 17 August 2020: Submission deadline for short summary about algorithms / techniques used by the agent.
-- 24-27 August 2020: IEEE COG 2020 + Announcements of results.
+- 24-27 August 2020: IEEE CoG 2020 + Announcements of results.

 ## Competition Games
 The competition will use a set of 20 different (variants of) games.
 These will all be implemented in Ludii’s .lud format, and run using Ludii.
 These may or may not be games already included in public releases of Ludii.
 The games will not be revealed to any entrants prior to the competition, but will be published -- in their .lud formats -- after the competition.

-For the IEEE COG 2020 edition of the Ludii AI competition, all games will be guaranteed to be:
+For the IEEE CoG 2020 edition of the Ludii AI competition, all games will be guaranteed to be:
 - Two-player
 - Zero-sum
 - Adversarial